GenHOI: Generalized Hand-Object Pose Estimation with Occlusion Awareness: Method

 \subsubsection{Hierarchical Textual Semantic Generation.}

-Given an input image $I \in \mathbb{R}^{3 \times H \times W}$ and a hierarchical template $\mathcal T$, we leverage a vision-language model \gh{such as} InstructBLIP~\cite{dai2023instructblip} to generate a textual description $T$.
+Given an input image $I \in \mathbb{R}^{3 \times H \times W}$ and a hierarchical template $\mathcal T$, we leverage a vision-language model {such as} InstructBLIP~\cite{dai2023instructblip} to generate a textual description $T$.
 Formally, the generation process is defined as:

 where $\mathcal{G}(\cdot)$ denotes the generative vision-language model.
-This model fills the template slots with image-specific content \gh{to produce} a textual description that aligns the visual observations with the hierarchical semantics encoded in $\mathcal T$.
+This model fills the template slots with image-specific content {to produce} a textual description that aligns the visual observations with the hierarchical semantics encoded in $\mathcal T$.
 As shown in Fig.~\ref{fig2:framework}, the model generates the hierarchical prompt $\mathcal{T}$ based on the visual content.
 To improve robustness against potential noise or bias in automatically generated descriptions, textual perturbations are introduced during training to reduce dependence on perfectly consistent inputs.
-More details are provided in the \gh{supplementary material.}

-This unified hierarchical textual description provides rich semantic information that encapsulates both local and global contextual cues of the hand-object interaction.
-It is then fused with visual and geometric representations \gh{to enable a} more robust and generalizable pose estimation under occlusion.
+More details are provided in the {supplementary material.} This unified hierarchical textual description provides rich semantic information that encapsulates both local and global contextual cues of the hand-object interaction.
+It is then fused with visual and geometric representations {to enable a} more robust and generalizable pose estimation under occlusion.